-- By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
-An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
-His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Bill AllisonBill Allison is a senior staff writer at Foreign Policy., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
+- By David FrancisDavid Francis was a senior reporter for Foreign Policy, where he covered international finance., Bill AllisonBill Allison is a senior staff writer at Foreign Policy., Elias GrollElias Groll is a staff writer at Foreign Policy, covering cyberspace and its conflicts and controversies.
 He has written for the magazine since 2012 and is a graduate of Harvard University.

 Some 6,300 newly released pages of messages are the latest drip to drop in the fallout from Democratic presidential front-runner Hillary Clinton’s decision to use a private email server while serving as secretary of state.
 Like previous releases, the emails contain little that appears explosive or highly sensitive, but this time there’s an indication that top aides worried about the security of the State Department’s servers and Gmail — and that hackers may have already been targeting Clinton’s home-brew server.